-Once a SPAC goes public, it typically takes about a year for the SPAC's founders to identify a private company to merge with, and then another three months or so for the SPAC to complete the merger.
+Once a SPAC goes public, it typically takes about a year for the SPAC's founders to identify a private company to merge with, and then another three to six months or so for the SPAC to complete the merger.
 So SPAC's typically have a life of about two years, from start to finish.
 Most SPAC deals actually include an "expiration date", which states that if the SPAC does not successfully complete a merger by the end of two years after the IPO, the SPAC is required to give the IPO proceeds back to shareholders.

 Once the SPAC completes a merger, the target company takes over.
 The SPAC is renamed after the target company, and the target company's management team takes over the running of the company.
 The SPAC's founders sometimes remain involved in various limited capacities or as members of the Board of Directors, but often they have no role in the ongoing company.
 The SPAC's ticker symbol is changed to reflect the new company.
 So the SPAC process is all about allowing an existing business to go public, in a process that is different than the process of a company issuing its own stock in an initial public offering ("IPO").

 SPACs have been around a long time but they never really were that important.
 In past years, there might be 10 or 15 SPACs launched per year, and maybe half of them would actually complete a merger.
 However, in the years 2020 and 2021, the SPAC concept really took off, as SPACs exploded in popularity.
 SPACs are now being launched at record rates.